G33R0Y/FishersFriend/README.md

      ![Bait Example](images/bait_example.PNG)

 1. **Set Confidence Levels:**
-   - Adjust confidence levels for the fishing rod and bait using the provided sliders or entry widgets.
+   - Adjust confidence levels for the fishing rod and bait image recognition using the provided sliders or entry widgets.
+     (Recommending to start with default and adjust if needed)

 2. **Set Bait Movement Threshold:**
    - Set the threshold for bait movement using the slider or enter a specific value.